Odair José: Biography

 Despite the lack of appreciation of the album at the time and the scandals surrounding the album, it was rediscovered and seen as a great innovation in music at the time.
-In 2017, journalist Mauro Ferreira referred to the album as the "first opera rock album in the national pop universe".
+In 2017, journalist Mauro Ferreira referred to the album as the "first rock opera album in the Brazilian pop universe".
 In 1979, Odair had the song "Até parece um sonho" included in the soundtrack for the Rede Globo telenovela Cabocla.

 Having returned to media since the end of the 1990s, Odair José has continued to record songs on delicate subjects such as sex, drugs, and prostitution, as well as protest against problems in Brazil.

 In 2006, he was the theme of a tribute that reunited all the main groups of new Brazilian pop-rock groups.
 These bands had made remakes of various hits by the artists, resulting in the album Vou tirar você deste lugar, released by Allegro Discos, with the presence of names such as Paulo Miklos, Zeca Baleiro, Pato Fu, Mombojó, and Mundo Livre S/A, among others.
 That same year, he released Só pode ser amor o que sinto, that had contained "Bebo e Choro", including in the soundtrack for the film Trair e coçar é só começar and the Record telenovela Bicho do Mato.

 He was the subject of a 2009 episode of The Strange World of Coffin Joe, an interview program shown on Canal Brasil and presented by José Mojica Marins.
 After a hiatus of 6 years, he returned with Praça Tiradentes (2012), produced by Zeca Baleiro.
 In 2014, 2014, Odair José declared that his albums released by EMI were "a shit by my own fault.
 I just wanted to know how to drink and smoke marijuana".

 In 2015, he released the album Dia 16, and launched Gatos e Ratos the year after, which was nominated for Best Album in the Pop Music category at the 2017 Brazilian Music Awards.
 In the same award ceremony, he was the winner in the Best Singer category.
 Even further, Rolling Stone Brasil dubbed the album the 20th best Brazilian album of 2016.

 In 2019, Odair José released Hibernar na Casa das Moças Ouvindo Rádio with the record label Monstro Discos, which was named one of the 25 best Brazilian albums of the first semester of 2019 by the São Paulo Art Critics Association.

 In 2021, he composed 6 songs with Arnaldo Antunes for the soundtrack for the film Meu Álbum de Amores.